 - design a setting that maximises the beauty of your stone.

-At Natalie Barney Jewellery Design, coloured gemstones are our speciality and designing exquisite settings to really showcase them is our passion.
-And we love nothing more than collaborating with our customers to bring the ring of their dreams to life.
+Coloured gemstones are my speciality and designing exquisite settings to really showcase them is my passion.
+And I love collaborating with my customers to bring the ring of their dreams to life.